cbevins/fire-behavior-simulator/docs/05_ClientAPI.md

   - See the [**src/dag/StorageNodeMap.js**](https://github.com/cbevins/fire-behavior-simulator/blob/master/src/dag/StorageNodeMap.js) and [**src/dag/StorageFile.js**](https://github.com/cbevins/fire-behavior-simulator/blob/master/src/dag/StorageFile.js) files for some examples.

 - ### Dag.sortedNodes()
-  - Returns an array of references to **all** DagNodes in topological order.
+  - Returns an array of references to **all** DagNodes in computational topological order.

 - ### Dag.unselect(array: nodeKeysOrRefs)
   - Removes all DagNodes mentioned in the array from the *selected* list.